 Description: The objective of this course is to develop the student's ability to communicate in Spanish.
 Focus will be on refining speaking skills via directed conversation and spontaneous discussion.
-This course also focuses on refining reading comprehension skills through exposure to the works of key contemporary and classical writers from Spain and South America (Horacio Quiroga, Raul Cortazar, Gabriela Mistral).
+In addition, the student will add to his/her spoken and written vocabulary through usage of "frequency lists" with an accumulated total of approximately 1000 words.
+This course also focuses on refining reading comprehension skills through exposure to the works of key contemporary and classical writers from Spain and Spanish America.
 Selected masterpieces will be studied in the original Spanish while others will be presented in an abridged form appropriate for advanced secondary students.
 Various genres, including poetry, novel, drama, and short story will be studied.
 Students will also refine oral and written skills through class discussion and analyses of content and style.
 This course anchors a comprehensive intermediate program that will prepare students for advanced level courses in literature at the university level.

-Student Activities: Read and create poetry, read a novel written by Horacio Quiroga, enact short stories and write and comment press articles; write paragraphs based on the stories; write personalized compositions that expand on each reading's theme; elaborate and read short speeches, various oral presentations, and class discussion in Spanish that usually take place once week with reference to the novel or story that is being read.
+Student Activities: Read excerpts from novels, plays, short stories, fables, and poetry; write paragraphs based on the stories read and personalized compositions that expand on each reading's theme; short speeches, various oral presentations, and class discussion in Spanish.

 Student Evaluation: Class participation is especially important in this course.
 Grades are also based on oral presentations, writings, quizzes, and tests.
-There is also a Final Exam.